 S2.
 EP2- What is it About Boobs?

 I love this episode because it continues down the stream of the different body issues that people tend to develop over time.
 It touches upon sizes, lack of development and over development issues.
 Only to end in a totally body positive tone.
-This is also the first episode where grown ups begin showing their very human and fragile side, demystifying stereotypes about parenthood relationships and adulthood.
+This is also the first episode where grown ups begin to show their very human and fragile side, demystifying stereotypes about parenthood relationships and adulthood.
 For example: we tend to believe that every adult we talk to is on similar level of emotional, sexual and even intellectual development baseline rooted on standardized public education.
 The truth is that the human experience is so uniquely shaped that it takes a long time to really get to know somebody.
 The saddest part is that many people are so afraid to show their feelings that they never get to experience life to the fullest, nor they ever get close to anybody long enough to have enriching mature experiences.
 We see at times, children running around in the body of grown adults.
 Enjoy this insightful episode and don’t be surprised if you find yourself questioning your own self perception.

 S.2 EP5- The Planner Parenthood Show